bootstrap-vue/bootstrap-vue/docs/components/form-group/README.md

 ```

 ## Label
-Use the prop `label` to set the content of the generated `<label>` element (html supported),
+Use the prop `label` to set the content of the `<fieldset>` generated `<legend>`
-or by using the named slot `label`, You may optionally visually hide the label by setting
+element (html supported), or by using the named slot `label`, You may optionally
-the prop `label-sr-only`.
+visually hide the label text by setting the prop `label-sr-only`.

-By default, the label appears above the input element, but you may optionally set
+By default, the label appears above the input element(s), but you may optionally set
 the prop `horizontal` to place the label on the same line, and control the width
 of the label by setting `label-cols` to the number of columns (default of `3`,
 valid range of 1 through 11). `label-cols` has no effect if the layout is